AngelosAnagnostopoulos/Amazing_Job_Finder/README.md

     - Create the database containers and write the initialization scripts. **Done**
     - Spin up all necessary containers and put them in a docker-compose.yml file. **Done**
 - Set up first CI/CD draft. **Done**
-- Figure out testing details and update ci/cd workflows to use specific directories.
+- Figure out testing details and update ci/cd workflows to use specific directories. **Done**
-- Create a frontend template (first conceptualy, then in html/css).
+- Create a frontend template (first conceptualy, then in html/css). **Done (needs to be made in code)**
-- Write basic APIs to test databases and interconnectivity.
+- Write basic APIs to test databases and interconnectivity (Simple 200 OK responses will do).
-- Write basic API tests to test the tests of databases and interconnectivity.
 - Extend API functionality.
-(See below)

 ##### ReadAPI
 1) Query the redis database to ask for cached information.